mdefrance/AutoCarver/README.md

   - Use `sort_by='tschuprowt'` for more robust modalities.
   - **Tip:** a combination of features carved with `sort_by='cramerv'` and `sort_by='tschuprowt'` can sometime prove to be better than only one of those.

-- `sample_size`, sample size used for stratified sampling per feature modalities by target rate.
-Should be set from 0.01 (faster, use with large dataset) to 0.5 (preciser, use with small dataset).

 - `max_n_mod`, maximum number of modalities for the carved features (excluding `numpy.nan`).
 All possible combinations of less than `max_n_mod` groups of modalities will be tested.
 Should be set from 4 (faster) to 6 (preciser).

 At this step, all `numpy.nan` are grouped to the best non-NaN value (after they were grouped).
 Use `keep_nans=True` if you want `numpy.nan` to remain as a specific modality.